darcy-crabtree/university-disseration-project/README.md

 # University Dissertation Project: Robotic Design with Sentiment
-Please note this work was submitted academically and will only be a demonstration of what was submitted.
-This repository summarised both report work and product submitted.
+Please note this work was submitted academically and will only be a summary of both report and product that was submitted.

 ## Aim
 The aim is to develop a chatbot application that uses machine learning to classify emotions